Sajidcodez/SmartBot/README.md

 - npm run dev
 - The app will be available at http://localhost:5173.

-# Or access the chatbot with the following link:
+# Here's the link to access the chatbot:
 - https://dsmartbot.netlify.app/